bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 __Value Status__: REQUIRED (the value MUST NOT be empty)

 The `Label` field in the data dictionary specifies a presentation label for the datafile field being described.
 Labels are strings; they may be a human readable form of the [Id](#field-id).
 In the case where data represents the response to survery questions, the label is often the text of the question that was asked.

+### Field: Description

+__Value Status__: OPTIONAL

+The `Description` field in the data dictionary specifies a detailed textual definition, explanation or context, of the field being described.
+We strongly recommend that the `Description` field is filled out so that a third party that is trying to understand the meaning of a field in a data dictionary can do so in an unambiguous way.

 ### Field: Section